sdrs6921/FireStation_PredictingTime/README.md

 # FireStation_PredictingTime
 ========================================================================

-for Whom: lives in Seoul, Korea.
+for Whom: people live in Seoul, Korea.
 for What: provide predicting time from firestation to your place